valapm/documentation/docs/faq/oracles.md

 ## How are Oracles payed?

-When creating a market the Oracle can set a percentage fee that they will receive for all trade earnings.
+When creating a market the Oracle can set a percentage fee that they will receive on all trade profits.

 ## What requirements are there to become an Oracle?